 The City of Philadelphia has governmental immunity; however, the PA legislature has created an exception for damages caused by a dangerous condition of city owned “real property.”
 Under the real property exception, the city’s actions with regard to the care, custody or control of real property may impose liability.

-Even so, when a trip and fall accident victim brings a claim against the City of Philadelphia, he must overcome greater legal obstacles than if he was making claim against a private property owner.
+Even so, when a trip and fall accident victim brings a claim against the City of Philadelphia, he must overcome greater legal obstacles than if he was making claim against a private property owner, as a Philadelphia slip and fall lawyer.
 Some additional requirements that must be met when making a claim against the City of Philadelphia include:

 - Notice of the dangerous condition – To recover damages you must establish that the dangerous condition created a reasonably foreseeable risk of injury and that the City of Philadelphia had actual or constructive notice of the dangerous condition and sufficient time to protect against it.